-They are designed to rotate when the engine reaches its optimal operating temperature, about 195°F to 220°F. This function is made possible using the engine temperature switch that monitors the engine’s temperature.
+They are designed to rotate when the engine reaches its optimal operating temperature, about 195°F to 220°F. This function is to monitor the engine’s temperature by using its switch.

 If you’re having doubts about the temperature sensor, check its resistance using a multimeter.
 Furthermore, the multimeter can help you check for blown fuses, bad relays and check continuity in the wiring to your fan.

 I’ve researched and picked the 9 best multimeters in the market.
 Click here to read my review to choose the best one for you.

 Jumper cables are your saving grace when it comes to troubleshooting the fan motor.
 You can rule out this issue by unplugging the wiring connections to the fan and using jumper cables from the battery to direct power to the fan.

 Finding the best jumper cable for your vehicle, don’t miss my review on it.